intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 been proposed.
 Despite an otherwise exemplary design, SNI is so inconsistently implemented that any hope for using the extension point it defines has been abandoned {{SNI}}.

+Ossified DNS code bases and systems resulted in fears that new Resource Record Codes (RRCodes) would take years of software propagation before new RRCodes could be used.
+The result for a long time was heavily overloaded use of the TXT record, such as in the Sender Policy Framework {{?SPF=RFC7208}}.
+It wasn't until after the standard mechanism for dealing with new RRCodes
+{{?RRTYPE=RFC3597}} was considered widely deployed that new RRCodes can be safely created and used.

 As a counter example, clear and simple handling for new inputs, such as unsupported version numbers, might prevent these sorts of situations.
 The first